SBKubric/cinema_advisor/README.md

-# cinema_advisor
-The simple movie advisor
+# The movie recomendation system
+## Description
+TODO: Make the script's desctiption